nwukie/ChiDG/_sources/code_details/mesh/detail_mesh.txt

-    quad_pts(:)     An array of points defining the location of each volume quadrature node in real space. metric(3,3,:)   An array, defining for each quadrature point, a matrix of element metric values. jinv(:)         An array of inverse element jacobian values at each volume quadrature node. ddx(:,:)        An array of derivatives of the basis functions with respect to real coordinates at volume quadrature nodes.
+    quad_pts(:)     An array of points defining the location of each volume quadrature node in real space. metric(3,3,:)   An array, defining for each quadrature point, a matrix of element metric values. jinv(:)         An array of inverse element jacobian values at each volume quadrature node. grad1(:,:)      An array of gradients of the basis functions with respect to physical coordinates at volume quadrature nodes.

 .. image:: d__element.png